diacode/diacode-website/source/blog/2016-07-15-building-a-simple-chat-using-phoenix-framework-presence-and-react.markdown

 ### Tracking when a user joins a room

 When we connect to the channel the code inside the `join` function is called.
-In a chat that doesn't implement presence it would be enough by returning `{:ok, socket}` but in this case we also do a `send(self, :after_join)` which will trigger `handle_info(:after_join, socket)`.
-In this part first we push to our own socket the list of users connected to this room topic and second we track our own user with the status **online** as metadata.
+In a chat that doesn't implement presence it would be enough to return `{:ok, socket}`, but in this case we also do a `send(self, :after_join)` which will trigger `handle_info(:after_join, socket)`.
+In this part, first we push to our own socket the list of users connected to this room topic, and second we track our own user with the status **online** as metadata.
 By calling `Presence.track` the application is broadcasting the event `presence_diff` to all clients connected to this topic.
 So that the clients will receive a payload with